Julian/avif/INSTALL.win.rst

 =======

-  tested on Windows 8.1 and Windows 10 1809 (both amd64)
+  Tested on Windows 8.1 and Windows 10 1809 (both amd64)

 Build Requirements